Air show

-An air show (or airshow, air fair, air tattoo) is a public event where aircraft are exhibited.
+An air show (or airshow, air fair, air tattoo) is a public event where aircraft are exhibited.An air show is a public event featuring aircraft displays and flight demonstrations, including aerobatic performances and flyovers.
 They often include aerobatics demonstrations, without which they are called "static air shows" with aircraft parked on the ground.

 The largest air show measured by number of exhibitors and size of exhibit space is Le Bourget, followed by Farnborough, with the Dubai Airshow and Singapore Airshow both claiming third place.
 The largest air show or fly-in by number of participating aircraft is EAA AirVenture Oshkosh, with approximately 10,000 aircraft participating annually.
 The biggest military airshow in the world is the Royal International Air Tattoo, at RAF Fairford in the United Kingdom.
 On the other hand, FIDAE in II Air Brigade of the FACH, next to the Arturo Merino Benítez International Airport in Santiago, Chile, is the largest aerospace fair in Latin America and the Southern Hemisphere.